 Heather believes in community service.
 When asked by many community members to run for APS Board of Education she accepted the call.
 She attended public schools from Kindergarten through college and remains a staunch believer in public education.

 Heather has been a public servant for over twenty years.
 She served as a judge on the thirteenth Judicial District Court, Rio Communities Municipal Court, and Los Lunas Magistrate Court.
 She also worked at the NM State Treasurer’s Office where she implemented progressive policies.

-Heather is currently the CEO of The Arc of New Mexico, which promotes and protects the rights of individuals with disabilities.
+Heather is currently working to promote and protect the rights of individuals with disabilities.
 She has spent her career protecting the rights of all people, and wants to expand that commitment to support all students and educators in APS.